Real fiber for $24.95.* Not ‘fiber-powered’ like the other guys. Call 866-618-0414.

 Now that you know how to choose the right high-speed internet plan, reduce lag times, and avoid data caps, your internet is more prepared for online gaming than ever.
 Ready to upgrade?
 Find out if EarthLink Fiber Internet is available near you today.

-Tips to Improve Your Gaming Speed
+How Can Improve Gaming Speed

-You may be wondering; how do I improve my speeds without upgrading my data plan?
 There are a few things you can do to help optimize your current internet performance.

 Hardwire your connection